rsearch-labs/RSearchLabs101/README.md

 ## <span style="color:green">about</span> <span style="color:#640433">us</span>

 We are a retail services development team from a company in the Philippines.
 In our quest to continously develop and learn, we conduct our own researches and build projects outside our regular working hours.
+Free.

 Most of the members are active employees, but since this is GitHub, any contributor is welcome.